kapiljain14/Data-Generator-Python/README.md

-# Data Generator Application/Utility In Python
+# Data :bar_chart: Generator Application/Utility In Python
 This Application is for generating any kind of dummy/random data in csv,json,xml format.

 ## Benifits